sulfo/xml-sitemap-feed/readme.txt

 2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favourite FTP client to the /plugins/ folder.

-3. Activate the plugin on the Plugins page.
+**III.** Activate the plugin on the Plugins page.

-4. If you have been using another XML Sitemap plugin before, check your site root and remove any created sitemap.xml file that remained there.

 Done!
-Check your sparkling new XML Sitemap by visiting yourblogurl.tld/sitemap.xml (adapted to your domain name ofcourse) with a browser or any online XML Sitemap validator.
+Check your sparkling new XML Sitemap by visiting yourblogurl.tld/sitemap.xml (adapted to your domain name of course) with a browser or any online XML Sitemap validator.
 You might also want to check if the sitemap is listed in your yourblogurl.tld/robots.txt file.

 = WordPress 3+ in Multi Site mode =